alsabagh-dev/Udagram/README.md

 ### did the following:

 - Configured the services and infrastructure on AWS
-- Created scripts to deployed each component of the application
+- Created scripts to deploy each component of the application
 - Created and documented an automated pipeline using CircleCI